psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total electronic energy [H] and correlation energy component [H] for the full configuration interaction level of theory.

+.. psivar:: GRID ELECTRONS TOTAL
+   GRID ELECTRONS ALPHA
+   GRID ELECTRONS BETA

+   The number of electrons integrated by the xc quadrature grid.

 .. psivar:: HF TOTAL ENERGY

    The total electronic energy [H] for the Hartree--Fock method, without